AlexGlock/sqlite3-sync/README.md

 # sqlite3-sync
 Live SQLite3 database master-slave replication with [sqlite3-rdiff](https://github.com/moisseev/sqlite3-rdiff) using rsync over SSH

-The program replicates a local (master) SQLite3 database to a remote one (slave) in bandwith-effective manner.
+The program replicates a local (master) SQLite3 database and its related media to a remote one (slave) in bandwith-effective manner.
-This fork contains the rdiff dependency (https://github.com/moisseev/sqlite3-rdiff) which is needed in order to run sqlite3-sync
+This fork contains the rdiff dependency (https://github.com/moisseev/sqlite3-rdiff) for a 64bit ARM Slave and a 64bit x86 Master which are needed in order to run sqlite3-sync.

 ## Requirements

-Install on both host and client side:
+Install on both Master and Slave side:

     sudo apt-get install rsync
     sudo apt-get install tcl